Help our Artisans forge long term career paths. Donate now!

 Our Artisans

-Artisans are referred to our program by employment counselors and housing case managers from various Los Angeles organizations that serve the unhoused population, such as; Chrysalis Employment Services, Jovenes, Downtown Women’s Center, and America's Job Center of Callifornia.
+Young adults, between the ages of 18-30, are referred to our program by employment counselors and housing case managers from various Los Angeles organizations that provide resources to underserved youth, such as; Jovenes, Chrysalis Employment Services, A Place Called Home, Downtown Women’s Center, and America's Job Center of Callifornia.

 Our Artisans often face multiple barriers to employment; including housing insecurity, justice involvement, mental or physical health challenges, along with institutional factors such as hiring discrimination and systemic racism.
 Would Works provides a flexible, creative, and trauma informed space for anyone who Would Work if they could, to (re)engage with employment.